robinboncoeur/Projects/docs/tech/docker.md

 - I named my server by the processor name and our street.
 - And, used an alias for user name (*one more thing for a hacker to nut out*).
 - And, used a reasonably solid password.
 Your box will be outward-facing, remember.

+**Outward-facing means NextCloud or another intended web service may be reachable from the internet.
+It does not mean SSH should be port-forwarded to the internet.
+For remote admin, prefer Tailscale or local-network SSH unless you know exactly why you are exposing port 22.**

 ---